quicwg/base-drafts/draft-ietf-quic-recovery.md

 When 0-RTT is rejected, all in-flight 0-RTT packets are removed from the count of bytes in flight.
 Loss recovery state is also discarded, so no loss events will occur for any in-flight 0-RTT packets.

-If a server does not buffer out-of-order packets and accepts 0-RTT, there is a chance of declaring 0-RTT packets lost that were actually discarded by the server, but this is expected to be infrequent.
+If a server accepts 0-RTT, but does not buffer out of order packets and there is reordering, reordered 0-RTT packets will be declared lost, but that is expected to be infrequent.

 ## Pseudocode